[Summary] Beni-no-Kura! Everything to know

-The Machi Naka Information Center holds seasonal exhibitions and events to promote the history, tradition, and culture of Yamagata.
+The Town Information Center holds seasonal exhibitions and events to promote the history, tradition, and culture of Yamagata.

-In addition, the Information Center can provide information about the charms of Yamagata to people sightseeing in the city.
+In addition, staff and brochures at the Town Information Center can provide information about the charms of Yamagata to people sightseeing in the city.

 There was an exhibition on safflower held the day I visited.